 - Medications are a key part of lupus treatment, and may include anti-inflammatory, immunosuppressive and anti-malarial drugs, as well as a new class of drugs known as biologics

-- Access to clinical trials: As an academic medical center with extensive clinical expertise in treating lupus, Cooper is involved in research of new pharmaceutical treatments for this disease.
+- Access to clinical trials: As an academic health system with extensive clinical expertise in treating lupus, Cooper is involved in research of new pharmaceutical treatments for this disease.
 When appropriate, you may be offered the opportunity to participate in a clinical trial, giving you access to novel treatments before they are widely available.

 Lupus Causes and Risk Factors